aseriousbiz/blog/_posts/2021/2021-06-28-manage-issues-in-chat.md

 The `github` skill is a nice complement to [GitHub's Slack Integration](https://slack.github.com/).
 I recommend installing both!
 There's some overlap between the two, but one nice thing about the `github` skill is you have access to the source code and can easily tweak it to fit your own workflows.
 And it's easy to map your GitHub user to your chat user.

 Also, the `github` skill works in Discord and Microsoft Teams!
+At the moment, it's a small taste of the types of things you can do with Abbot.
+We plan to add a lot more usefulness to this skill.

 ## Using an alias to make it shorter